 Suffering in Silence

 Another meme relates to both introverts and anxiety sufferers.
 People with anxiety are scared that people would reject it if they ever get the chance to express something.
-People who suffer from anxiety have this constant fear of being embarrassed, and they are insecure, which prevents them from being honest even with those closest to them because anxiety causes major trust issues, which drives them to suffer in silence.
+People who suffer from anxiety constantly fear embarrassment and insecurity, which prevents them from being honest, even with those closest to them.
+Anxiety causes significant trust issues, which drives them to suffer in silence.

 Anxiety Giving Pointless Hints

 All anxiety sufferers will recognize this dilemma.
-You may have anxiety if you have a strong sense that something is wrong but are unable to specify what it is, leading you to overanalyze everything around you.
+You may have anxiety if you strongly sense something is wrong but cannot specify it, leading you to overanalyze everything around you.

 I Should Do Better

 This is something that hardworking people who overthink and have anxiety can connect to very well.
-There are times when you lose faith in yourself and self-doubt sets in.
+Sometimes, you lose faith in yourself, and self-doubt sets in.
 This is when, no matter how hard you try or how much better you do, you have that anxiousness that says you could have done better.
 Even when you are on the verge of success, anxiety makes you feel bad about yourself and convinces you that you are a loser.

 Guess Who is Canceling Plans?

 It will appeal to those who would rather binge-watch Netflix at home than attend a social event.
-Because of their anxiety-induced sense of insecurity, persons with social anxiety cannot get along well with a large group of people.
+Because of their anxiety-induced insecurity, people with social anxiety cannot get along well with a large group.

 Being shy is not the only symptom of social anxiety.
 People who suffer from social anxiety are terrified of being observed, criticized, embarrassed, or rejected by others.
-The symptoms are so severe that they disrupt the person’s daily routine and make it impossible for them to participate in normal activities.
-This constant fear may harm your work, school, and other everyday activities.
+The symptoms are so severe that they disrupt the person’s daily routine and make it impossible for them to participate in everyday activities.
+This constant fear may harm your work, school, and other day-to-day activities.

 What Did I Do to Deserve that?

-If you have a friend who suffers from a serious anxiety problem, you must exercise caution.
-Your actions and expressions may be insignificant to you, but they are most certainly evaluating everything you do, and it is somehow impacting their mental health.
+You must exercise caution if you have a friend who suffers from a severe anxiety problem.
+Your actions and expressions may be insignificant to you, but they are most certainly evaluating everything you do, somehow impacting their mental health.

-Overthinking and overanalyzing circumstances, as well as being pessimistic about them, contribute to the complication of things that are relatively basic and could have been done simply without anxiety, but anxiety tells you that it is a lot and out of reach; this is anxiety in a nutshell.
+Overthinking and overanalyzing circumstances and being pessimistic about them contribute to the complication of things that are relatively basic and could have been done simply without anxiety, but anxiety tells you that it is a lot and out of reach; this is anxiety in a nutshell.

 That One Friend

-People who suffer from anxiety have huge trust issues, so they either do not open up to anybody or rely only on one person for all of their social interactions.
-This may become toxic at times since we have various individuals for different spaces, and relying on one person for everything can be too much for them.
+People suffering from anxiety have huge trust issues, so they either do not open up to anybody or rely only on one person for social interactions.
+This may sometimes become toxic since we have various individuals for different spaces, and depending on one person for everything can be too much for them.

-Furthermore, one person cannot accompany us at all times and in all places, and when that one person is not there or is with other people, you begin to feel more anxious.
+Furthermore, one person cannot accompany us at all times and places, and when that person is not there or with other people, you begin to feel more anxious.

 Anxiety Will Never Let You Have a Good Time Alone

 This is relatable when you are cheerful for a little while before succumbing to existential depression.
 Anxiety frequently precedes depression and, conversely, in some circumstances.
-When you are anxious, you start worrying about prospective difficulties and start othering, which makes you feel worse.
+When you are anxious, you start worrying about prospective difficulties and othering, making you feel worse.
 You begin to ponder the meaning of life and descend into an abyss of never-ending negative thoughts.

-When individuals deal with it constructively, they may grow and rediscover new meanings and relationships.
+Individuals may grow and rediscover new meanings and relationships when dealing with them constructively.
 Existential depression will not go away completely since it is a natural aspect of being human.

 It is high time for individuals to start taking mental health seriously rather than ignoring it.
 The replies they receive are one of the reasons why many individuals suffer in silence and do not seek help.
-Despite the fact that the topic of mental health has gone popular, some people ignore the idea that mental health issues do exist and try to camouflage them with everyday difficulties.
+Even though mental health has become popular, some people ignore the idea that mental health issues exist and try to camouflage them with everyday difficulties.

-This is a highly unhealthy coping mechanism, so if you observe someone who is suffering from anxiety, try to form a pleasant relationship with them and convince them that they are not being judged so that they may express their problems.
+This is a highly unhealthy coping mechanism, so if you observe someone suffering from anxiety, try to form a friendly relationship with them and convince them that they are not being judged so that they may express their problems.

-Get it out of your mind if you ever have this experience.
-We understand how difficult it is to ignore the inner thoughts, but do your best to let all of your emotions out.
+You can get it out of your mind if you ever have this experience.
+We understand how difficult it is to ignore the inner thoughts, but do your best to let all your emotions out.